 Just four-and-a-half hours from NYC, it’s time to do as the Pilgrims did and discover “the Cape.”
 Nowadays it’s a lot more fun!
 See the monument where the Mayflower first landed in Provincetown, go whale watching, explore the town of Hyannis near JFK’s “summer White House” or venture off to the nearby resort islands of Nantucket and Martha’s Vineyard.
 No matter what you choose to do, you’ll leave with plenty of memories to fill your photo albums.

-So pack up the car, we’re going on a road trip to Cape Cod – figuratively, of course.
-We’re highlighting destinations that are found on the AAA TripTik Drive Trip planner, to help you scope out your trip before making it a reality.
+So pack up the car, we’re going on a road trip.
+We’re highlighting destinations that are found on the Cape Cod AAA Travel Guide to help you scope out your trip before making it a reality.
 Here you can read about AAA-recommended restaurants and attractions and find hotel booking links, all in one place.

 After taking in the scenic views over Cape Cod Canal on the Bourne Bridge (and also, inevitably, some traffic) your Cape Cod adventure officially begins.
 From there, there’s something you’re sure to like in every direction, wherever your itinerary takes you.

 Hyannis is Cape Cod’s commercial hub and is known for its proximity to the Kennedy family compound.
 Located in the Town Hall Building, the museum is dedicated to JFK’s connection with Cape Cod and the times spent there with his family and friends.
 From Hyannis, you can also take a ferry Nantucket Island or Martha’s Vineyard.
 AAA members save 10% on round-trip tickets on Hy-Line Cruises and kids under 4 ride free.